ZEISS MultiSEM 706: The World’s Fastest Scanning Electron Microscope

 Product

-ZEISS MultiSEM 505/506
+ZEISS MultiSEM 706

-The World’s Fastest Scanning Electron Microscopes
+The World’s Fastest Scanning Electron Microscope

-Unleash the acquisition speed of up to 91 parallel electron beams – to image samples in the centimeter scale at nanometer resolution.
+Unleash the acquisition speed of 91 parallel electron beams – to image samples in the centimeter scale at nanometer resolution.
 This unique scanning electron microscope is designed for continuous, reliable 24/7 operation.
 Simply set up your high-throughput data acquisition workflow and MultiSEM will acquire high-contrast images automatically.

 • Unprecedented imaging speed